GrEFeRFeeD/intellistart-java-2022-oneweek/README.md

 #### Configuring environmental variables
 Before launching the application via docker, you need to created `api.env` file with next environment variables.
 The example of such file represented in `example.env` file.
 The needed variables are:
+- `APPLICATION_PORT` - port on which application will be run
 - `JWT_SECRET` - defines secret work to assign the JWT
+- `JWT_VALIDITY` - validity of JWT in seconds
+- `FIRST_COORDINATOR_EMAIL` - facebook account attached email of first coordinator that will be automatically added to DB
 - `FACEBOOK_CLIENT_ID` - application client id provided by facebook
 - `FACEBOOK_SECRET` - application secret provided by facebook
+- `FACEBOOK_REDIRECT_URI` - URI to which you will be redirected after oauth2.
+Configures by facebook application
 - `HIBERNATE_DDL_AUTO` - hibernate DDL launch mode:
   - `validate`: validates the schema, makes no changes to the database.
   - `update`: updates the schema.
   - `create`: creates the schema, destroying previous data.
   - `create-drop`: drop the schema when the SessionFactory is closed explicitly, typically when the application is stopped.
   - none: does nothing with the schema, makes no changes to the database.
+- `DATABASE_PORT` - port on which database will be run
 - `POSTGRES_USER` - name of default postgresql user
 - `POSTGRES_PASSWORD` - password of default postgresql user
 - `POSTGRES_DB` - postgresql database name